 Wall of Honor

 Organization and People

-The National Air and Space Museum is the largest of 19 museums included in the Smithsonian Institution.
-The Museum's Director is assisted by three Associate Directors, who oversee Research and Curatorial Affairs; Management and Public Programs; and External Affairs.
+The National Air and Space Museum is the largest of 21 museums included in the Smithsonian Institution.
+The Museum's Director is assisted by four Associate Directors, who oversee Curatorial Affairs; Collections, Archives and Logistics; Education; and External Affairs.

 The Smithsonian's aeronautical collection began in 1876 when a group of kites was acquired from the Chinese Imperial Commission.

 Read a yearly review of what goes on at the Museum, beginning in 2009.